-Students in ELA and Social Studies classes can expect to be challenged daily to analyze, describe, compare, revise, develop, organize, collaborate, and reflect.
+Students in ELA can expect to be challenged daily to analyze, describe, compare, revise, develop, organize, collaborate, and reflect.
+Most of all, persist in the challenge of putting thoughts to paper.
 Students will read and write daily in addition to participating in classroom discussions and activities.
 In reading, we will emphasize the concepts of reading deeply, gathering evidence, and analyzing text.
-In writing, we will emphasize sentence, paragraph, and essay structure; incorporation of quotations, and clarity of message.
-The content standards for 5th grade ELA and Social Studies create many opportunities for cross-curricular instruction and projects.
+In writing, we will emphasize sentence, paragraph, and essay structure, incorporation of quotations, and clarity of message.
+We will be reading fictional novels, biographies and much more!